seqan/seqan/manual/source/Tutorial/StringSets.rst

 In the case of :dox:`OwnerStringSet Owner StringSets`, id and position of a string are always the same, but for :dox:`DependentStringSet Dependent StringSets`, the ids can differ from the positions.
 For example, if a :dox:`DependentStringSet Dependent StringSet` is used to represent subsets of strings that are stored in :dox:`OwnerStringSet Owner StringSets`, one can use the position of the string within the :dox:`OwnerStringSet Owner StringSet` as id of the strings.
-With the function :dox:`StringSet#assignValueById assignValueById`, we can add the string with a given id from the source string set to the target string set.
+With the function :dox:`StringSet#assignValueById`, we can add the string with a given id from the source string set to the target string set.

 .. code-block:: cpp